svbeemen/Eve/Design.md

 ### Essential Features

--   The user can set when she last had her menstruation
+-   The user can set when she last had her menstruation.

--   The user can alter the predicted dates concerning her cycle, up to and including the current date
+-   The user can alter the predicted dates concerning her cycle, up to and including the current date.

--   Altered dates concerning the users cycle have to be taken into account for future predictions
+-   Altered dates concerning the users cycle will to be taken into account for more accurate future predictions.

--   The user can set what time to be informed that she is in her fertile period
+-   The user can set what time to be informed that she is in her fertile period.

--   The user can choose whether and when to be informed on her menstruation period
+-   The user can choose whether and when to be informed on her menstruation period.

 ### Extra features

--   The user can create an account

 -   The app can be used in combination with other contraceptives